Thaccus/Starbase-Nav-Suite/README.md

 # Nav-Suite
-An integration and minor tweaking of Archaegeo's Waypointing, Firestar99's Compass, FixerID's Autopilot, and a couple utility scrips that I place pretty regularly.
+An integration and minor tweaking of Archaegeo's Waypointing, Firestar99's Compass, FixerID's Autopilot, my own asteroid avoidance and a couple utility scrips that I place pretty regularly.

 The majority of this work is originally done by the authors posted above.
 Here are links to their original projects but do note that they are not obligated to help you figure out how this version works.
 These are here for reference and comparison.